Some of your tools are fine.

 Across the tools we've audited, Google Classroom passes.
 Canvas passes.
 Khan Academy passes.
 Then there's everything else.

 No VPAT, no WCAG claim, student-facing, handles PII.
-Send outreach before April 24.
+Send outreach now — document the date.

 VPAT missing or outdated.
 Vague conformance language.
 Request documentation this week.